MuseScore has "Sound and playback" capabilities built-in. This chapter covers the playback controls and ways to extend the instrument sounds.

 Shows the velocity of the currently selected note (only one note may be selected).
 Indicates the loudness of the note.
 This can be expressed as 'Offset' or 'User':

-When you switch from User to Offset or visa versa, the value will be recalculated to best match the value in the other system.
+When you switch from User to Offset or vice versa, the value will be recalculated to best match the value in the other system.
 This way you could, for example, switch to User mode to set the value as you would like it to sound in MIDI output and then switch to Offset so that this value respects the dynamic marking instead of overriding it.
 At the moment you switch back, the offset value will be recalculated to match the User value in loudness but will no longer act as an override so you may later change the dynamic.

 Some keys are hooked up to perform special actions: